ahjustsea/BuyTheDip/index.md

 - tweet ***"@bitcoindips !getspicy $SYMBOL"***.

 This differs from the previous function in one aspect: Dips are calculated from current prices rather than moving day averages.
-These dips are risky in that *they're not statistically true dips*.
+These dips are risky in that *they're NOT statistically true dips*.
 To be used when you want to get on a coin that's trending up, but don't want to FOMO at sell order prices.

 - **Level 1 no spice dip** = **Ajvar**.
 What the price (USD) would be if z-score dropped to **-1** from current prices.
 - **Level 2 mild spice dip** = **Cajun**.
 What the price (USD) would be if z-score dropped to **-1.5** from current prices.